 Located along the north wall of the Hammond Library, near Room 208, and south wall of the Westville Library, near room 229.
 These computers look no different than any of the other machines nearby.
-What makes these computers special is not what you see, but what they can do.
-These computers, through the use of specialty software, offer independence to study, browse, read, compose and function when a student’s abilities are limited or impaired.
+These computers, through the use of specialty software, offer independence to study, browse, read, compose and function when a student’s abilities are limited or impaired

 Software currently used on these two computers:

 Jaws works with the computer to provide access to today’s software applications and the Internet.
 With its internal software speech synthesizer and the computer’s sound card, information from the screen is read aloud, providing access to a wide variety of information.